tayljordan/gender-modeling/readme.md

         image2.jpg
 ```

+The dataset should include a balanced mix of images across genders, with annotations reflecting the diversity of the maritime industry.

 ---

 ## Usage

 ### 1. Update Configuration

-Edit the `config.yaml` file to define parameters such as image size, learning rate, and dataset paths.
+Customize the `config.yaml` file to set key parameters such as image size, learning rate, batch size, and dataset paths.
+These configurations allow for flexibility and adaptation to different datasets and training environments.

 ### 2. Run Training

+Train the model using the command:
 ```bash
 python train.py
 ```

+The training process will utilize the specified parameters in `config.yaml` and include real-time feedback on accuracy and loss metrics.

 ### 3. Evaluate Model

-Evaluate the model and analyze results:
+Evaluate the trained model and analyze the results:
 ```bash
 python test.py
 ```

+This step provides insights into the model's performance and highlights areas for further refinement.

 ---

 ## Key Highlights

-- **Hyperparameter Search**
+- **Hyperparameter Optimization**
-  Bayesian Optimization via Keras Tuner dynamically determines the best configuration.
+  - Dynamically determines the best configurations through Bayesian optimization using Keras Tuner, reducing the manual effort in parameter selection and improving model outcomes.

-- **Misclassification Handling**
+- **Misclassification Debugging**
-  Copies false positives and false negatives into directories for debugging.
+  - Provides a mechanism to identify and analyze false positives and false negatives, offering actionable insights for improving model performance.

-- **Extensive Augmentation**
+- **Extensive Data Augmentation**
-  Enhances dataset variability using transformations like rotation and brightness adjustment.
+  - Introduces robust variability to the dataset through transformations such as rotations, zooms, flips, and brightness adjustments, ensuring better model resilience.

+- **Cross-Domain Applicability**
+  - The methodologies employed in this project can be adapted to other industries facing similar challenges with underrepresentation and bias.

 ---

 ## Visualization

-Monitor training and validation using TensorBoard:
+Track and monitor the training and validation process using TensorBoard.
+This tool provides real-time visualizations of key metrics:
 ```bash
 tensorboard --logdir logs/
 ```

+TensorBoard graphs help identify trends in accuracy, loss, and other performance metrics, enabling data-driven model refinement.

 ---